withvibe/usevibe/README.md

 #### In VS Code with GitHub Copilot:
 ```
-@projects @api-docs how do I authenticate users?
+@usevibe @api-docs how do I authenticate users?
 ```

 #### In Cursor or via Command Palette: